-Quality of code is very important for security.
-Simple mistakes can easily be made opening the application to vulnerabilities.
-No-code platforms reduce the risk of errors by eliminating handwritten code.
+Quality of code is very important in security.
+Simple mistakes can be easily made with handwritten code which opens up the application to a variety of vulnerabilities.
+No-code platforms reduce the risk of human error by eliminating handwritten efforts.

 All generated applications will be configured with the appropriate settings based upon the user's needs, including SSL, timeouts, buffer length, service endpoints and database access.
 This configuration is encrypted and no longer human readable.

 We've implemented the Model-View-Controller pattern with n-tier architecture to securely separate responsibilities of the generated application.
 The tier containing the View and Controllers can be deployed outside of the firewall to allow users remote access.
 While the Model and Business logic tier along with the database tier can be deployed behind the firewall.
 This protects your key business functions from being exposed.

 All exceptions are properly handled and logged for the system administrator to review.

 All identifiers that uniquely represent a record in our database are encrypted prior to serialization for the user interface.

 User Session Token